 Are you ready to try it?

-This Korean fried rice with kimchi is so easy to make!
+This vegetarian fried rice with kimchi is so easy to make!

 Watch the video below for a quick overview of the steps, then keep reading for more detailed instructions.